-The Funds of the Company are referred to in the "INTRODUCTION" section which lists the Funds existing at the date hereof.
+The Funds are referred to in the section "Introduction" which lists the Funds existing at the date hereof.
 The Directors do not anticipate that any active secondary market will develop in Shares of any Fund.
-The Company issues a Supplement to this Prospectus at the time of establishing each Fund.
-Each Supplement forms part of and should be read in the context of and together with, this Prospectus.
+The ICAV issues a Supplement to this Prospectus at the time of establishing each Fund.
+Each Supplement forms part of, and should be read in the context of and together with, this Prospectus.